samuelgarcia/school_spike_sorting_Aussois_2024/README.md

 **Morning session**

-* 10:30 - 11:30 What you always wanted to know about Spike sorting (but were afraid to ask)
+* 09:00 - 10:00 What you always wanted to know about Spike sorting (but were afraid to ask)

 **Diner session**

-* 20:00 - 20:30 Overview on the wonderful world of SpikeInterface
+* 17:00 - 19:10 Overview on the wonderful world of SpikeInterface
-* 20:30 -  21:15 Deep interactive demo : with simulated and then real data
-* 21.15 - 22:00 Notebook and handson
   * preprocessing
   * motion correction
   * postprocessing